likeastore/ngDialog/README.md

 ##### ``closePromise {Promise}``

 A promise which will resolve when the dialog is closed.
-It is resolved with an object containing: ``id``, the ID of the closed dialog; ``$dialog``, the dialog element which at this point has been removed from the DOM; and ``remainingDialogs``, the number of dialogs still open.
+It is resolved with an object containing: ``id`` - the ID of the closed dialog, ``$dialog`` - the dialog element which at this point has been removed from the DOM and ``remainingDialogs`` - the number of dialogs still open.

 This allows you do to something like this: